-4.2.3 - Standee Line
+4.2.3 Standee Line

 No rider may stand forward of the rear of the driver's seat.
-Buses designed to allow standing must have a two-inch line on the floor or some other means of showing riders where they cannot stand.
+Buses designed to allow standing must have a two inch line on the floor or some other means of showing riders where they cannot stand.

 This is called the standee line.
 All standing riders must stay behind it.

-4.2.4 - At Your Destination
+4.2.4 At Your Destination

-When arriving at the destination or intermediate stops announce:
+When arriving at the destination or intermediate stops, announce in a clear voice:

-The location.
+- 1. The location.

-Reason for stopping.
+- 2. Reason for Stopping.

-Next departure time.
+- 3. Next departure time.

-Bus number.
+- 4. Bus number.

-Remind riders to take carry-ons with them if they get off the bus.
+Remind riders to take carry-on baggage with them if they get off the bus.
 If the aisle is on a lower level than the seats, remind riders of the step-down.
 It is best to tell them before coming to a complete stop.